lesshint/lesshint/docs/developer-guide/API.md

 ```

 ## `Lesshint.checkString(input, checkPath)`
-Check a Less string synchronously.
+Check a Less string synchronously and return an array of linter results.

 The `checkPath` argument can be used to include a file name in lint results.